dzdidi/gitpear/Readme.md

 ## Authenticated usage example (push) - at your own risk

-Collaboration is possible with the following flow between Carol and David in a pure peer-to-peer manner of git.
+Collaboration is possible with the following flow between Carol and David in a peer-to-peer manner.

 ### Carol steps (as a server of code)
 1. Start daemon